DonovanAdrian/Gifty/README.md

 Of course!
 All you should need to do is fill in the config details of your own Google Firebase
 (Realtime Database, NOT Firestore!) and you will be all good to go!
+This data can be filled in on the /txt/config.txt file.
 Please keep in mind that very MINOR security is built in to this application.
 As such, I am not responsible for any misuse of my own code that leads to the loss of personal data.
 If you have any additional